shakeel404/ConfNow/README.md

 # ConfNow

 A conference planning app.
-Pane or Join a Conference
+Plane or Join a Conference.

+This app was build during training session at [AspNet Core Workshop](https://github.com/dotnet-presentations/aspnetcore-app-workshop)